UP940148/peer-review-system/README.md

   - Currently the design is optimised primarily for mainstream computers which have a landscape display, with less consideration towards mobile users, however with some tweaking, the design could be easily optimised for mobile

-- Implement an internal method of displaying files, so that people can't just navigate to a file's URL in order to view it through Chrome
+- Implement an internal method of displaying files, so that people can't just navigate to a private file's URL in order to view it through their browser
   - I had this sort of thing set up nicely in my prototype system, however when I restarted the project and implemented the current system, something changed and `res.download(...)` stopped functioning in the same way.
 I could only get it to work if the client was directed directly to the request URL, which meant that I couldn't (in any way I know) check the userId and verify that the user had access to the file/s before allowing the download.
 So I want to research this issue a bit more and find the cause and a solution
   - Because of my issues with `res.download()`, I decided that it wasn't worth the extra time implementing a secure file viewer if it could be so easily circumvented by just requesting to download the files instead, hence this is future work
   - Maybe use `res.sendFile()`, and then have the client download the file with a href to `createObjectURL(file)`?